netgroup/rose-srv6-tutorial/nets/8routers-isis-ipv6/README.md

 Note that datacenters are special hosts, which have a public address.

+The file etc-hosts in the topology folder maps each IP address to its hostname.

+For example,
+fcff:1::1       r1
+fd00:0:11::2    h11
+fcff:2:1::2     hdc1
+...

+When you start the topology, the entries defined in this file are loaded and added to the system /etc/hosts file.

+This allows you to ping the nodes using their hostnames instead of the IP addresses: h11# ping6 h83 h83# ping6 h11

+The entries are automatically removed from the /etc/hosts file when the emulation is stopped.

 ------Tunnel examples -------------
 1) Create a bidirectional tunnel between h11 and h83, passing through router r4